deestbie/console-docs/docs/index.md

 * [Manage User Accounts](venom\accountmanage.md) - Learn about the account setup process, how to reset your password, and change the email address associated with your account.

+* [Update Property](venom\updateproperty.md) - Learn how to update a property definition and set the display order of the property on the *Properties Summary* page.

 ##### Video Publishing Prerequisites

 * [Video Publishing Requirements](venom\videopublishrequirements.md) - Learn about prerequisites for optimizing the content production cycle, and video and audio technical requirements.